 Timanfaya National Park

 Continue along the wild, windswept coast towards La Santa (another surf spot) before heading to the Timanfaya National Park.
 One of the most popular places to visit in Lanzarote, Timanfaya consists of 25(!) volcanoes and expansive lava fields.
-Drive up to the visitor centre and leave your car there to join a bus tour of the park.
+Drive up to the visitor centre and leave your car there to join a bus tour of the park (the entrance ticket to the park includes parking and the bus tour).

 It’s a surreal experience touring the park.
 As you pass volcanic cones in a multitude of colours, old lava flows and intriguing rock formations, you might think you’d just landed on Mars!
 Back at the visitor centre, watch the guide ‘create’ a geyser and other cool stunts.
 You can also opt to go on a 4-hour guided hike through the park (advance bookings required).